Out to Win (TV series)

 Out to Win (步步为赢) is a television serial set in modern-day Singapore.
 Produced by MediaCorp TV Channel 8, it starred Fann Wong in drama about a self-centred futures trader who gradually alienates her friends and family by doing whatever it takes to rise up the corporate ladder.
 It is only through a car crash that she learns to empathise with the victim and learns the meaning of life.

-This serial won Fann Wong a Best Actress nomination at Singapore's Star Awards 1999 and the viewership rating for this serial exceeded 30% during the last episode.